 Driving in slippery conditions – which can be caused by ice, water, debris or an accident – is tricky.
 One must remember to be gentle with the accelerator, brake and steering so that sudden movements don’t result in a loss of control.

 In case the car does skid on a bad patch, the first thing to do is stay calm and look at where you want to go.
 Then, steer in the direction of the skid; for example, when the rear end steps out towards the right, turn the steering towards the right to straighten the car.

 Cold weather also creates fog and driving through it requires adjustments as well.
-Reduce speeds and use the headlamps and fog lamps as visibility is significantly lower.
-Keep a good gap between you and the vehicle in the front so that there is a buffer in case of a sudden stop.
+Reduce speeds and use the fog lamps and the low beam of your headlight, as using high beam will create a lot of reflection on the fog and will only serve to strain your eyes.
+Remember to keep a good gap between you and the vehicle in front so that there is a buffer in case of a sudden stop.

 On an already slippery road, driving downhill requires one to keep a steady slow speed.
-Do not ride the brakes; instead use them sparingly and use engine braking to keep speed in control.
-Braking excessively or constantly feathering the brake pedal can cause the braking mechanism to overheat and fail.
-Keep the revs low and stay in the lowest gear possible.
+Do not ride the brakes, instead use them sparingly and use engine braking to keep speed in control.
+In a manual, this can be done using a lower gear, and it can also be done in some automatics that have manual control.
+Otherwise there are also modes available that will prevent the auto gearbox from upshifting.
+Braking excessively or constantly feathering the brake pedal can cause the mechanism to overheat and fail.

 Sometimes, there is no escaping a mishap.
-Mother nature may just be in a mood or your car may suddenly break down due to an unforeseen issue.
-This is why it is recommended some essentials be kept and prepped in the vehicle in case the worst happens.
+Mother nature may just be in a bad mood or your car may suddenly break down due to an unforeseen issue.
+Therefore, it is recommended that some essentials be kept in the vehicle, in case the worst happens.

 Keep safety essentials with you in case of an emergency.